 Robin, Libby, Dag Avango, Luke Keogh, Nina Möllers and Helmuth Trischler, ‘Displaying the Anthropocene In and Beyond Museums’, in Jennifer Newell, Libby Robin and Kirsten Wehner eds.
 Curating the Future: Museums, Communities and Climate Change; Abingdon UK: Routledge, 2017, 252—266.

 Robin, Libby ‘The view from off-centre: Sweden and Australia in the imaginative discourse of the Anthropocene’ chapter 5 in Head L, Saltzman S, Setten G and Stenseke M (eds) Nature, Temporality and Environmental Management: Scandinavian and Australian Perspectives on Landscapes and Peoples, London and New York: Routledge, 2017, 76—92.

-Wodak, Josh ‘Artificial Coral Reefs’ in Future Remains: A Cabinet of Curiosities for the Anthropocene, (eds.
-Gregg Mitman, Marco Armiero and Robert Emmett), Chicago: University of Chicago Press, 2018.
+Wodak, Josh.
+‘Artificial Coral Reefs,’ in Gregg Mitman, Marco Armiero and Robert Emmett (eds.)
+Future Remains: A Cabinet of Curiosities for the Anthropocene, Chicago: University of Chicago Press, 2018.

 Jan Zalasiewicz, Sverker Sörlin, Libby Robin and Jacques Grinewald, ‘Introduction: Buffon and the history of the Earth’ in Georges-Louis Le Clerc, le Compte de Buffon (translated Jan Zalasiewicz, Anne-Sophie Milon and Mateusz Zalasiewicz) The Epochs of Nature, Chicago: University of Chicago Press, 2018, xiii—xxxiv.